 3- Lift heavier weights

 You are as strong as your grip!
-This happened with each one of us when you tried lifting something but couldn’t lift because we cant grip it properly.
+This has happened with each one of us, when you tried lifting something but couldn’t lift because we cant grip it properly.

-Pinch grip training will drastically improve your ability to lift heavier at real-world applications.
+Pinch grip training will drastically improve your ability to lift heavier objects at real-world applications.

 4- Prevent injuries